-The Ankeny Police Department offers a four day self-defense training program designed specifically for women called Rape Aggression Defense Systems or (RAD) for short.
-This 12-hour course will be taught in four, three-hour evening sessions from 6 – 9 p.m. at the Ankeny Police Department, located at 411 SW Ordnance Rd.
-We hope to offer the full course four times throughout the calendar year.
-Register for upcoming classes below.
+The Ankeny Police Department offers a four-day self-defense training program designed specifically for women called Rape Aggression Defense Systems or (RAD) for short.
+This 12-hour course is taught in four three-hour evening sessions from 6 - 9 p.m. at the Ankeny Police Department, located at 411 SW Ordnance Road

 - Lawrence Nadeau, founder of the RAD System